UTS Rabat

-Union Touarga Sport or UTS Rabat is a professional football club based in the Touarga district of Rabat, Morocco, that competes in Botola Pro, the top flight of Moroccan football.
+Union Touarga Sport or UTS is a professional football club based in the Touarga district of Rabat, Morocco, that competes in Botola Pro, the top flight of Moroccan football.
 The club was founded in 1971.

 History

 It played in the Amateur1 Championship in 2019-2020, where it was crowned champion.
 The club moved up to Botola Pro 2 in the 2020-2021 season and now plays in the elite league.

 On 26 June 2025, US Touarga fell short in the inaugural Excellence Cup final, suffering a narrow 2–1 defeat to Olympique Dcheira.

+Current squad

+During the second half of the 2025–26 season, following an injury to starting goalkeeper Abderrahman El Houasli, backup keeper Houssam Bouelainine stepped into the starting lineup.